Ayaz7/URL-Squeezer/README.md

 ## License

-This project is licensed under the Educational Community License v2.0 License.
+This project is licensed under the MIT License.